Privacy-Preserving Epidemiological Modeling on Mobile Graphs

 Consider the following scenario to help clarify the issue: Alice and Bob work together in the same office.
 As a result, they have numerous conscious encounters during working hours.
 However, in their spare time, they may be unaware that they are in the same location (e.g., a club) and may not want the other to know.
-Even if they do not see each other, their phones are constantly collecting encounters.
-Assume the $\ri$ sent the participants a very simple infection likelihood formula that simply returns 0 (not infected) or 1 (infected).
-Furthermore, since the data is symmetric, both Alice and Bob have the same metadata (duration, distance, etc.) about their conscious and unconscious encounters.
+Their phones constantly collect encounters even if they do not see each other.
+Assume the research institute~($\ri$) sent the participants a simple infection likelihood formula that returns 0 (not infected) or 1 (infected).
+Furthermore, since the data is symmetric, Alice and Bob have the same metadata (duration, distance, etc.) about their conscious and unconscious encounters.
 Let Bob be modelled as infectious in the first simulation.
 As a result, he will send a 1 for each (conscious and unconscious) encounter he had (including those with Alice).
 If multiple simulations are run on the same day (i.e., with the same encounters), Alice will notice that some encounters, specifically all conscious and unconscious encounters with Bob, always have the same infection likelihood: If Bob is not infectious, all will return a 0; if Bob is infectious, all will return a 1.
 Thus, even if Alice had unconscious encounters with Bob, she can detect the correlations between the encounters and, as a result, determine which unconscious encounters were most likely with Bob.

-The more simulations she runs, the more confident she becomes.
-Since every participant knows the formula, this attack can be extended to complex infection likelihood functions as well.
-While it may be more computationally expensive than the simple case, Alice is still able to identify correlations.
-This attack also works even if all of the encounters were unconscious.
-In such situations, Alice may not be able to trace related encounters to a single person (Bob), but she can infer that they were all with the same person (which is more than learning nothing).
+\makeparafit The more simulations she runs, the more confident she becomes.
+Since every participant knows the formula, this attack can also be extended to complex infection likelihood functions.
+While it may be more computationally expensive than the simple case, Alice can still identify correlations.
+This attack works even if all of the encounters are unconscious.
+In such situations, Alice may be unable to trace related encounters to a single person (Bob), but she can infer that they were all with the same person (which is more than learning nothing).